 As you’d expect from a woman who wrote a whole damn book on making junk food from scratch, our house isn’t rife with much of anything containing high fructose corn syrup.
-But there are exceptions to every rule, and as a proud Pittsburgher, I always keep a bottle of Heinz in the fridge.
-Seriously, my loyalty to the ketchup runs deep—I wrote a whole ketchup manifesto on the subject.
+But there are exceptions to every rule, and as a proud Pittsburgher, I always keep a bottle of Heinz ketchup* in the fridge.

 That’s why this past Sunday’s Heinz Super Bowl commercial made me livid.
-Everyone living within 90 miles of the Three Rivers’ confluence knows how to get Heinz ketchup out of the bottle, and the best way isn’t by thwacking the bottom of the bottle to get the ketchup out—you hit the 57s!
+Everyone living within 90 miles of the Three Rivers’ confluence knows how to get Heinz ketchup out of the bottle, and the best way isn’t by thwacking the bottom of the bottle.
+You hit the 57s!

-That’s why, as an educational service to today’s youth, I present the true Pittsburgh Way to Get Heinz Ketchup Out of the Bottle.
+That’s why, as an educational service to today’s youth, I present the True Pittsburgh Way to Get Heinz Ketchup Out of the Bottle.
 Watch the video to see the correct technique for hitting the 57 sweet spot and saving yourself the agony.